 Find out about the research we fund at King’s College London, which includes a Research Unit devoted to triple negative breast cancer.

 The Breast Cancer Now Research Unit at King's College London Research Unit, led by Professor Andrew Tutt, is located in Guy’s Hospital, south London.
 The researchers at the King’s College London Research Unit are trying to understand more about triple negative breast cancer, an aggressive type of the disease, and find treatments to combat it.

 There have been great improvements in breast cancer treatment in the past few decades which means that most patients can expect to survive for many years.
 However, patients with triple negative breast cancer have fewer treatment options.

 Professor Tutt is a world leader in the field of triple negative breast cancer.
 He has played a vital role in several clinical trials into potential new treatments and has also helped run an international conference on the subject.
 This means he is not only making breakthroughs of his own, but he is also at the heart of developments internationally.
 Professor Tutt is also a consultant oncologist, treating patients every day.
 This gives him the drive and determination to ensure that his work meets the needs of those patients.

 The King’s College London Research Unit is made up of 29 researchers split into three groups, led by Professors Andrew Tutt, Tony Ng and Professor Sophia Karagiannis.

 Professor Tutt and Dr Anita Grigoriadas are studying the biological characteristics of triple negative breast tumours to try to identify differences that set these cancers apart from other types, to help guide the development of targeted treatments.

 Tony's group is focused on understanding the role of immune cells in triple negative breast cancer and is using imaging techniques to look at how cells of the immune system infiltrate the tumour and how this contributes to the growth and spread of triple negative breast cancer.

-Dr Sophia Karagiannis aim to use scientific advances made by Professors Tutt and Ng to develop new treatments to specifically target triple negative breast cancer cells.
+Professor Sophia Karagiannis aim to use scientific advances made by Professors Tutt and Ng to develop new treatments to target triple negative breast cancer cells specifically.